 If we aren’t Christian, can we still attend Cave Springs Camp?

 Absolutely!
 Cave Springs Camp is an inclusive camp open to people of all cultural and religious backgrounds!
 There are certain aspects during the day that involve the Christian faith.
-These include saying grace before meals, singing Christian songs and spending about 45 minutes a day learning about Christian values and beliefs.
+These include saying grace before meals, singing religious songs and spending about 45 minutes a day in our session which features a fun universal faith teaching.
 We also spend lots of time with typical camp activities like swimming, canoeing, archery, crafts and more!

 Do I need to send my child with lunch, snacks or extra money?

 Tuck money is included in the registration fee, so extra money is not needed for tuck.
-We will have t-shirts, and water bottles for purchase on both the drop off and pick up days.
+We will have t-shirts, and water bottles for purchase.

 What is the ratio of counsellors to campers?

 The Ontario Camps Association requires a ratio of 1 counsellor to 8 campers.
-This means we never go above this ratio, but often our ratios are between 1:5 and 1:6.
+This means we never go above this ratio.
+Our camper to counsellor ratio is 1:6.
 The ratios of all our staff to campers is around 1:4.

 Can my camper request to be in the same group with his/her friend or sibling?

-There is a box on our registration form where you can list one request for your camper, and we will do our best to accommodate these requests, but unfortunately we cannot guarantee requests.
+There is a section in our registration form (on CampBrain) where you can list requests for your camper, and we will do our best to accommodate these requests, but unfortunately we cannot guarantee requests.
 Groups are made according to age, therefore it is more likely a request will be granted if the two campers are the same or similar in age.

 My camper needs 1:1 support, or my child has special needs, can he/she attend camp?